 24h turnaround time - at a time when two weeks was considered the norm.
 I would have loved to keep this as a central promise, but it became increasingly difficult to maintain as our service volumes grew and so we abandoned it already within the first year.
 I still think it could be doable.
 Later we changed this to mean we would start work on the unit within 24 hours of arrival.

 Warranty checking integrated into website.
-You could just type in the serial number of your device into the search field on our website and get accurate warranty info.
+Customers could just type in the serial number of their device into the search field on our website and get accurate warranty info.

 Public service part price list.
 Thanks to my GSX integration you could actually see all the prices of all the service parts simply by searching our website with your unit's serial number.
 Apple didn't like this feature and had us take it down.